K8s - Get started

 Once logged in, you should have a screen listing all the clusters you have accesses to :

-If the UI gets stuck on "Loading" after the logging in, please try to connect to:
+If the UI gets stuck on "Loading" after logging in, please try:

 If on first login you don't see your cluster in the cluster list you might want to logout and login again.